- WTS, the €250 million global tax giant, has launched WTS UK to compete directly with the Big 4’s UK tax practices.

 WTS plans something very different:

-- One partner for every four to five employees
+- 1 partner for every 4-5 employees

 - Fewer trainees